ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 | `/whisk.system/cloudant/write` | action | dbname, overwrite, doc | Write a document to a database |
 | `/whisk.system/cloudant/changes` | feed | dbname, filter, query_params, maxTriggers | Fire trigger events on changes to a database |

-The following topics walk through setting up a Cloudant database, configuring an associated package, and using the actions and feeds in the `/whisk.system/cloudant` package.
+The following topics walk through setting up a Cloudant database, configuring an associated package, and how to use the actions and feeds in the `/whisk.system/cloudant` package.

 ## Setting up a Cloudant database in Bluemix
 {: #openwhisk_catalog_cloudant_in}